-In the 2021/22 financial year, the PIC applied to SARS for approval to apply an appropriate apportionment method.
-In the current year, SARS issued a VAT Ruling approving that the PIC may apply the transaction-based VAT apportionment method effective from 1 April 2021, the commencement of the financial year in which PIC applied for the ruling.
-The assessment by the PIC and engagement with SARS regarding the impact of this ruling to the prior year are on-going.
+In the 2022 financial year, the PIC applied to SARS for approval to apply an appropriate apportionment method.
+In the prior year (2022/23), SARS issued a VAT ruling approving that the PIC may apply the transaction-based VAT apportionment method effective from 1 April 2021, the start of the financial year in which the PIC applied for the ruling.
+The assessment by the PIC and engagement with SARS on the impact of this ruling to the prior year are ongoing.